ZhongxuanWang/Character-Artist/README.md

 ***********
 **Update:**
 ***********
-- 1.3.0 Test
+- 1.4.0 Pycam Build (only tested for MacOS)
 - - *NEW* CharGraph --> Photo mode!
 Convert Chargraphs into normal photo! (reverse the Photo-->CharGraph process) The result will be black and white
-- - Fix Bug: That will result in a excessive energy consumation
+- - Fix Bug: A bug that would result in a excessive energy consumation
-- - Improve: Put img compressing into CGImage class.
-- - Improve: Codes from constructor.
-- - Improve: Somewhere redundant.

-- 1.2.0 Formal
-- - *NEW*: Photo --> Hexadecimal mode!
-Convert photo (in black and white) into Hexadecimal matrics.
-It's useful in debuging using Neural Network that uses those image data.
-- - Fix Bug: Resolution Bug, on Camera Mode that would result in a much smaller image.
-- - Fix Bug: ResetBtn Bug, that doesn't clear all the fields.
-- - Improve: Accessibility and compile with only one file needed.
-- - Improve: Some Btns and JText Fields.
-Less verbose and more clear.
-- - Improve: Overall codes and program performance.
+- - Improve: General Improvement.